 A key element of the System-Wide Highway Needs Assessment is the Existing plus Committed (E+C) transportation network.
-The E+C characterizes the transportation network expected to be in place, or nearly so, by the year 2023.
-The E+C network is the initial model run developed using the current Collier MPO Transportation Improvement Program (TIP) and the FDOT Five Year Work Program.
+The E+C network characterizes the transportation network expected to be in place, or nearly so, by the year 2023.
+The E+C network model was developed using the current Collier MPO Transportation Improvement Program (TIP), the FDOT Five Year Work Program, and other E+C network models from all MPOs in the District.
 Existing projects are those that were completed since the last LRTP update (by 2019), and Committed projects are funded through construction by Fiscal Year (FY) 2023.
-The E+C travel network used the 2045 data to estimate future deficiencies in 2045 network.
-Once potential deficiencies were understood, the new projects were identified as alternative network scenarios for input to the model.
+The E+C travel network used the 2045 SE data to estimate future deficiencies in the 2045 network.
+Once potential deficiencies were understood, the corresponding improvement projects were identified for potential inclusion in alternative network scenarios.
 The E+C network was presented to the TAC/CAC in October 2019, and the Collier MPO Board approved submittal of the E+C Network to FDOT in November 2019.